estopinj/dam/contents/gallery/index.md

 # Gallery

-This final panel illustrates how the DAM can be used with examples, from the question + data at hands, to the criteria assessment and the method application.
+This final panel illustrates how NaviDAM can be used with examples, from the question + data at hands, to the criteria assessment and the method application.
 {: .fs-6 .fw-300 }